Printer-friendly web page: Mike on the Economy

 Mike on the Economy

-The economy continues to be a focus of Congress and the Administration.
 Sequestration, the debt ceiling and how to prioritize federal spending are all issues that Congress has dealt with in recent years.
 All of them directly impact the health of the economy, particularly since the recent financial crisis.

+The period leading up to the Bipartisan Budget Agreement was challenging.
 In the fall of 2013 the Republican-led House refused to consider a fiscal year 2014 budget that did not repeal the Affordable Care Act (ACA), which led to a partial federal government shutdown.
 That crisis ended in mid October with the passage of legislation to fund the government and raise the debt ceiling so the United States did not default on bills it had already incurred.

 I am committed to supporting efforts that create jobs.
 The federal government must do everything it can to create and save jobs by preserving vital services performed by state and local governments, supporting those who are struggling in today's economy or who are unemployed, and investing in our nation's infrastructure.